dmmagdal/WikipediaEnSearch/README.md

      - pages-articles-multistream.xml.bz2
          - 19+ GB disk space compressed
          - 86+ GB disk space decompressed
-         - Expect to use at least 64+ GB of RAM for the decompression OR 8+ GB if using `--shard`
+         - Expect to use at least 64+ GB of RAM for the decompression OR 8+ GB if using `--shard` when downloading the data.
  - Preprocessing consists of the following:
      - Breaking each document (xml file/article) into a bag of words.
          - The bag of words is stored into a JSON dictionary.